First-Year Academics: General Institute Requirements (GIRS)

-View the Communication Requirement video: Prof. Diana Henderson
+View the Communication Requirement GIR video: Prof. Diana Henderson

 Over your four years you must take eight HASS subjects, fulfilling the three components of the HASS Requirement—Distribution, Concentration, Electives.

-View the HASS GIR Video: Prof. Chris Capozzola
+View the HASS Requirement GIR Video: Profs.
+Diana Henderson and Chris Capozzola

 Normally you will meet the Lab requirement in your second or third year by taking one 12-unit or two 6-unit subjects, designated for this requirement, in your major department.